Last updated 9/30/2022

 Ultimately, however, it depends on the ages and heights of everyone in your party and your desire or ability to wait in lines.
 If you’re not as tech savvy or don’t mind waiting in lines, Genie+ may not be for you.
 Save the money and use it for something else!

 Pro Tip: If you’re still not sure about purchasing Genie+, you can always just purchase it for your first day in the parks to test it out.
-Then wait to purchase the other days until you decide if you like it.

 What questions do you have about Genie+?
 We’ll be sure to update these tips for using Genie+ as we learn more in the future!